Peugeot 205: 205 Turbo 16 (T16)

 In addition to the Group B model, the lesser 205 GTI was also FIA approved for competition in the Group N and Group A categories.

 Peugeot Talbot Sport's factory 205 T16s under Jean Todt were the most successful cars to compete in the last two years of the World Rally Championship's Group B era, winning the 1985 and 1986 Constructors' and Drivers' titles with Timo Salonen and Juha Kankkunen respectively against such notable competition from Audi, Lancia and Ford, with an Evolution 2 model being introduced for the latter of those two seasons.

 The chassis and engine from this model would later underpin the Peugeot Quasar concept car.

 World Rally Championship victories

 Peugeot 205s have won the following World Rally Championship rounds:

+World Records

+On 11 October 1992, Angus Hamilton set three world records with the car (Class 7) at the former Elvington airbase in the United Kingdom: quarter-mile, half-kilometer, and kilometer, in Category A3 Group 3.